 Newspaper journalism—both local and national—is critically important, especially in the reality in which we live.

-National Newspaper Week (NNW) is designed to recognize the role that newspapers and their sites play in providing Canadians with credible, factual news and spotlight why news media continues to be a trusted source of information that is critical to our democracy.
+National Newspaper Week (NNW) is an annual opportunity to recognize the role that newspapers and their sites play in providing Canadians with credible, factual news and spotlight why news media continues to be a trusted source of information that is critical to our democracy.

 Champion The Truth And Show Your Support

 This project has been made possible in part by the Government of Canada.